-The adult Level I Trauma Center at Froedtert Hospital is launching Milwaukee’s first hospital-based violence interruption program, which will provide medical support for 414LIFE — a City of Milwaukee Health Department Office of Violence Prevention initative.
-The Trauma Center, along with experts from the Emergency Department and Froedtert Hospital, will lead efforts for other health systems to develop hospital-based violence interruption programs, creating a network of medical support.
+The adult Level I Trauma Center at Froedtert Hospital is home to Milwaukee’s first hospital-based violence interruption program, providing medical support for 414LIFE — a City of Milwaukee Health Department Office of Violence Prevention initiative.
+The Trauma Center, along with other experts from the Emergency Department and Froedtert Hospital, leads efforts for other health systems to develop hospital-based violence interruption programs, creating a network of medical support.

 414LIFE focuses on reducing the burden that gun violence places on individuals and families in Milwaukee County by treating gun violence as a disease.
 A key element to the success of the 414LIFE program is engaging community members as “violence interrupters” in neighborhoods across Milwaukee County and in the hospital setting.

 The first objective of the Froedtert & MCW hospital-based violence interruption program is to save lives by taking steps to interrupt the cycle of violence.
 Interventions that start in the hospital setting have the potential to change behavior patterns such as using gun violence to settle disputes.
-The hospital-based effort is also designed to reduce pressures on the health care system that arise from repeated trauma care due to firearm violence: Gunshot injury survivors ages 15-35 are at a 20 to 40 percent increased risk of suffering repeat firearm injuries compared to their same-aged peers who have not been shot.
-Twenty percent of people who die from gun violence were treated for a gunshot injury within the five years prior to their death.
+The hospital-based effort is also designed to reduce pressures on the health care system that arise from repeated trauma care due to firearm violence: Gunshot injury survivors ages 15 to 35 are at a 20 – 40% increased risk of suffering repeat firearm injuries compared to their same-aged peers who have not been shot.
+Of the people who die from gun violence, 20% were treated for a gunshot injury within the five years prior to their death.

 The City of Milwaukee’s 414LIFE Initiative

-The City of Milwaukee Health Department Office of Violence Prevention’s 414LIFE uses a disease control/public health approach to reducing violence.
-Modeled after Chicago’s Cure Violence initiative, it treats violence as a disease that is transmitted to others who are exposed to it and uses effective techniques to halt its progression.
+The City of Milwaukee Health Department Office of Violence Prevention’s 414LIFE uses a disease control/public health approach to reduce violence.
+The initiative treats violence as a disease transmitted to others who are exposed to it and uses effective techniques to halt its progression.
 United Garden Homes, Inc., in collaboration with Milwaukee’s 414LIFE initiative, carefully selects credible outreach workers from the community and trains them to engage in prevention-based outreach, targeted intervention and conflict mediation in neighborhoods and in the hospital setting.

-Disease outbreaks and violence patterns have parallels, and methods that work to control diseases (such as water-born cryptosporidium, HIV/AIDS and cholera) are also effective in interrupting violence and keeping it from spreading.
+Disease outbreaks and violence patterns have parallels.
+Methods that work to control diseases (such as water-born cryptosporidium, HIV/AIDS and cholera) are also effective in interrupting violence and keeping it from spreading.

 - Since late 2018 in Milwaukee, the 414LIFE program’s violence interrupters have completed more than 25 violent incident mediations in the community, including at two schools.

-- In Chicago, the Cure Violence initiative has resulted in a 41 percent reduction in gunshot wounds and a 73 percent reduction in homicides
+- In Chicago, the Cure Violence initiative has resulted in a 41% reduction in gunshot wounds and a 73% reduction in homicides

-- In Baltimore, Maryland, the city’s violence interrupter program (in partnership with the R. Adams Cowley Shock Trauma Center) has seen a 56 percent reduction in gun-related homicides.
+- In Baltimore, Md., the city’s violence interrupter program (in partnership with the R. Adams Cowley Shock Trauma Center) has seen a 56% reduction in gun-related homicides.

 Cure Violence Strategies

 Learn more about the Cure Violence initiative’s successful, evidence-based violence reduction strategies and listen to a TED Talk.
-Visit cureviolence.org.
+Visit cvg.org.